 - Enforcement actions

-Depending on the severity of the violation, punishments can include financial penalties up to $11,000 per violation and/or suspension or revocation of the farm or business’ organic certificate.
-A suspended or revoked operation can’t sell, label, or represent its products as organic.
-Once the suspended operation meets any specified waiting period and can demonstrate full compliance with the USDA organic regulations, it can request that the National Organic Program reinstate its organic certificate.
+Depending on the nature and scope of violations, enforcement can include financial penalties up to $11,000 per violation and/or suspension or revocation of the farm or business’ organic certificate.
+A suspended or revoked operation can’t sell, label, or represent its products as having been organically produced or handled.
+Once a suspended operation meets any specified waiting period and can demonstrate full compliance with the USDA organic regulations, it can request that the National Organic Program reinstate its organic certificate.

 Enforcement actions issued by a state organic program are not represented in the documents posted at the following links: